Russiankids/Casualities-Unknown-MultiplayerMod/README.md

 -   **Spawn in one pod**: `On`/`Off`
 -   **Max Players**: `2` to `8`
 -   **IP Address**: The IP address of the server you wish to join.

 ***

-## 📜 Update Log

-For a detailed history of changes, please see the [CHANGELOG.md](CHANGELOG.md) file.

-***

-## 🚧 Known Issues & Future Development

-This mod is a work in progress.
-Here are some things to keep in mind:

--   **Synchronization**: Not all game events are currently synchronized.
-Expect some strange behavior with items, enemies, and world events.
--   **Bugs**: You may encounter bugs or crashes 🐛.
-Please report them on the issues page of this repository.

-Future plans include:

--   Improved synchronization of game events.
--   More robust player management features.
--   Support for more players.

-***